-For the year ended December 31, 2004, approximately 76% of our sales of gas which were transported using our physical facilities were to industrial end-users and utilities.
+For the year ended December 31, 2005, approximately 74% of our sales of gas which were transported using our physical facilities were to industrial end-users and utilities.
 As a consequence of the increase in competition in the industry and volatility of natural gas prices, end-users and utilities are reluctant to enter into long-term purchase contracts.
 Many end-users purchase natural gas from more than one natural gas company and have the ability to change providers at any time.
 Some of these end-users also have the ability to switch between gas and alternate fuels in response to relative price fluctuations in the market.
 Because there are numerous companies of greatly varying size and financial capacity that compete with us in the marketing of natural gas, we often compete in the end-user and utilities markets primarily on the basis of price.
 The inability of our management to renew or replace our current contracts as they expire and to respond appropriately to changing market conditions could have a negative effect on our profitability.

-We depend on certain key customers, and the loss of any of our key customers could adversely affect our financial results.
+We depend on certain key customers, and the loss of any key customer could adversely affect financial results.

-We derive a significant portion of our revenues from contracts with Dow Hydrocarbons and a subsidiary of Kinder Morgan Inc. To the extent that these and other customers may reduce volumes of natural gas purchased under existing contracts, we would be adversely affected unless we were able to make comparably profitable arrangements with other customers.
-Sales to Dow accounted for 10.1% of our revenues for the nine months ended September 30, 2005 and sales to the Kinder Morgan subsidiary accounted for 10.2% of our revenues during 2004.
-Our agreements with our key customers provide for minimum volumes of natural gas that each customer must purchase until the expiration of the term of the applicable agreement, subject to certain force majeure provisions.
-Our customers may default on their obligations to purchase the minimum volumes required under the applicable agreements.
-Significant customers of the plants acquired in the El Paso Acquisition include Marathon Petroleum, Dufour Petroleum and BASF Corporation.
-These customers accounted for approximately 21%, 13% and 9% of sales, respectively, of liquids produced from the acquired plants in the nine months ended September 30, 2005.
-We will market the majority of the liquids produced from the plants.
-Liquids are sold under a combination of short term contracts and spot market sales.
+We derive a significant portion of our revenues from contracts with key customers.
+To the extent that these and other customers may reduce volumes of natural gas purchased under existing contracts, we would be adversely affected unless we were able to make comparably profitable arrangements with other customers.
+Agreements with key customers provide for minimum volumes of natural gas that each customer must purchase until the expiration of the term of the applicable agreement, subject to certain force majeure provisions.
+Customers may default on their obligations to purchase the minimum volumes required under the applicable agreements.